-- Authorizes the coroner to have jurisdiction over deceased minors, and requires the coroner to notify the Department of Social and Health Services (Department) in cases involving the death of a minor. - Allows the Department to obtain reports and records of autopsies and post mortems when they have had an open child protection or welfare case on the child. - · If the Department initiates an investigation, they may share the records and reports with law enforcement.
+- · Authorizes the coroner to have jurisdiction over deceased minors, and requires the coroner to notify the Department of Social and Health Services in cases involving the death of a minor. - Allows the Department of Social and Health Services to obtain reports and records of autopsies and post mortems when they have had an open child protection or welfare case on the child.